 This antique store offers 6,500 square feet of antiques and collectibles for visitors to explore.
 Here, visitors can also get a sense of the town’s history as well as what makes central Texas so unique.

-Gruene is not only known for its rural and historically rich environment, it also boasts tons of excitement on the Guadalupe River where visitors can cool down on sizzling hot days.
+Gruene is not only known for its quaint and historically rich environment, it also boasts tons of excitement on the Guadalupe and Comal Rivers, where visitors can cool down on sizzling hot days.
 Rockin’ R is the place for visitors to get their tubing equipment and experience the fun of tubing or kayaking down the Guadalupe River.

 Contributed by Ivan Savinon, ACVB Marketing Intern.